Hamilton City, California: Signature features

+"Las Palmas" (Palm Drive; a.k.a.
+County Road 16) is well known to locals and is 2.1 mi long.
+It connected Hamilton City to the now-defunct Mills Orchards, which were originally the home of James Mills, Sr. and his family.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 0.4 sqmi, all of it land.

 Climate

 According to the Köppen Climate Classification system, Hamilton City has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.

 History

-The town began in 1905 with the founding of a large sugar beet processing plant later belonging to Holly Sugar Corporation.
-What is known today as the Holly Sugar Plant was built in 1906 by James Hamilton and the Alta California Sugar Beet Company.
-The name of the company was changed in 1908 to Sacramento Valley Sugar Company.
-It was sold in 1936 to Spreckels Sugar Company, which is the parent company of Holly Sugar.
-Spreckels was later purchased by Imperial Sugar The first post office at Hamilton City opened in 1906.
-As the population of the town grew, to make room for development the local cemetery was moved to a new location about 10 miles north of Artois, California.
+The town began in 1905 with the founding of a large sugar beet processing plant, completed the following year by James Hamilton and the Alta California Sugar Beet Company (which changed its name in 1908 to Sacramento Valley Sugar Company).
+The plant later belonged to Holly Sugar Corporation and is known to this day as the Holly Sugar Plant.
+Holly Sugar was sold in 1936 to Spreckels Sugar Company and, in turn, Spreckels was later purchased by Imperial Sugar.
+The sugar plant closed in 2006, and in 2021 was acquired and renovated by Nutrien Company, a fertilizer producer.

-The sugar plant closed in 2006.
+The first post office at Hamilton City opened in 1906.
+As the town's population grew, to make room for development the local cemetery was moved to a new location about 10 miles north of Artois, California.